-Seborrhea is often used as a general term for dry, flaky skin that is often referred to as dandruff.
-In a strict medical sense, however, seborrhea is a chronic inflammatory disease of the skin characterized by the accumulation of flakes, scales and yellowish or grayish crusty plaques.
-Greasiness, itchiness and secondary infections may be a factor as well.
+Seborrhea is often used as a general term for dry, flaky skin, often referred to as dandruff.
+In a strictly medical sense, however, seborrhea in dogs is a chronic inflammatory disease of the skin characterized by the accumulation of flakes, scales, and yellowish or grayish crusty plaques.
+Greasiness, itchiness, and secondary infections may be a factor as well.
 Dogs are most commonly affected.

-The canine skin secretes oil and even sweat but it should never appear greasy or oily.
-In normal dog skin, some amount of flakiness is common, but the exfoliated cells that cause this flakiness should be hard to find under a microscope and seldom (if ever) adhered to the skin or to the hair shafts.
+The canine skin secretes oil and sweat, but it should never appear greasy or oily.
+In normal dog skin, some flakiness is common, but the exfoliated cells that cause this flakiness should be hard to find under a microscope and seldom (if ever) adhered to the skin or the hair shafts.

-In the case of seborrhea, the skin produces too many of its superficial epidermal cells (it renews every week instead of every three weeks).
-This acceleration in the rate of cell production, the primary feature of seborrhea, leads to an increase in sebaceous gland turnover rate, too.
+In the case of canine seborrhea, the skin produces too many of its superficial epidermal cells (it renews every week instead of every three weeks).
+This acceleration in the rate of cell production, the primary feature of seborrhea, also leads to an increase in the sebaceous gland turnover rate.

-The American Cocker Spaniel, however, is predisposed to a form of seborrhea called seborrhea oleosa.
-This form, also referred to as primary seborrhea in the Cocker Spaniel, leads to oily, smelly, itchy, inflamed and infected skin.
+However, the American Cocker Spaniel has been predisposed to canine seborrhea called seborrhea oleosa.
+This form, also known as primary seborrhea in the Cocker Spaniel, leads to oily, smelly, itchy, inflamed, and infected skin.

-But, as with seborrhea sicca, any dog can suffer seborrhea oleosa secondary to other skin conditions, including allergic skin disease, hypothyroidism and Cushings disease, among others.
-Collectively, any non-primary forms of seborrhea are referred to as secondary seborrhea.
+But, as with seborrhea sicca, any dog can suffer seborrhea oleosa secondary to other skin conditions, including allergic skin disease, hypothyroidism, and Cushing's disease, among others.
+Collectively, any non-primary forms of dog seborrhea are referred to as secondary seborrhea.

 Dogs affected by primary seborrhea can develop secondary skin infections.
 The main microbes involved with seborrhea include Staphylococcus and Malassezia on the skin and in the ear canal, which can increase the signs of itchiness and unpleasant odor.

-Seborrhea is characterized by the signs described above.
-It can be diagnosed via the following techniques:
+Seborrhea in canines is characterized by the signs described above, and can be diagnosed via the following techniques:

-Biopsy: Diagnosis can be difficult to achieve in the case of the primary seborrea that afflicts American Cocker Spaniels.
+Biopsy: Diagnosis can be difficult to achieve in the case of the primary seborrhea afflicting American Cocker Spaniels.
 That's because seborrhea is more commonly seen secondary to other causes -- even in the Cocker.
 That's why the best diagnostic tool is a skin biopsy.
 A rapid anesthetic procedure is typically required.

-As described above, all breeds of dogs may suffer from seborrhea, but the American Cocker Spaniel is predisposed to a form called primary seborrhea.
+As described above, dog seborrhea may affect all breeds, but the American Cocker Spaniel is predisposed to a form called primary seborrhea.
 The mode of inheritance is not yet known.

-Seborrhea is considered a highly treatable (if frustrating) dermatological condition.
-Treating any underlying diseases is the standard approach for non-hereditary forms of the disease, but we have to treat the symptoms along the way if we're to achieve comfort as rapidly as possible.
+Seborrhea in dogsis considered a highly treatable (if frustrating) dermatological condition.
+Treating any underlying diseases is the standard approach for non-hereditary forms of the disease.
+Still, we have to treat the symptoms along the way if we're to achieve comfort as rapidly as possible.
 In cases of primary seborrhea, a symptomatic approach is the mainstay of treatment.

-Treatment of the symptoms typically involves antibiotics for the bacterial skin infection and anti-fungal medication for the yeast microbes.
-Oral and topical medications are requires if the skin infections are severe.
+Treatment of the symptoms typically involves antibiotics for bacterial skin infections and anti-fungal medication for the yeast microbes.
+Oral and topical medications are required if skin infections are severe.

 Topical therapy includes shampooing (usually every three days to five days).
 Soap-free shampoos containing sulfur-based compounds and salicylic acid are recommended.
 In cases where oiliness is present, benzoyl peroxide or tar-based shampoos may be necessary.
 Moisturizing, dog skin-specific formulas are recommended.

-The veterinary cost of seborrhea is largely relegated to the diagnostics and treatments listed above.
+The veterinary cost of canine seborrhea is largely relegated to the abovementioned diagnostics and treatments.
 These are not insubstantial.
 Diagnosis can cost up to $1,500 if a dermatologist is employed -- and even more in cases where several illnesses are potentially in play (such as allergic skin disease).

 Campbell, K.L.
 1997.
 Diagnosis and management of keratinization disorders in dogs.
 ACVIM - Proceedings of the 15th Annual Vet.
 Medical Forum. pp 220-222.